 Do dehumidifiers with built-in pumps make more noise?+

 The pump itself adds a brief, intermittent sound when it activates to push water through the drain line.
-Reviewers of the GE 45-Pint describe the pump as producing a short buzzing for a few seconds at a time, which is less disruptive than the constant compressor hum.
+Reviewers of the Frigidaire 50-Pint describe the pump as producing a short buzzing for a few seconds at a time, which is less disruptive than the constant compressor hum.
 The key difference is that pump noise is periodic rather than continuous — it activates only when the internal reservoir reaches a certain level, then shuts off.
 Most reviewers find it far less bothersome than they expected, and significantly quieter than external condensate pumps.

 Can I reduce my dehumidifier's noise level after purchase?+